andresbeckruiz/recipe-finder/README.md

 ## How to Build and Run

 - You can build the program by running ‘mvn package’ in the terminal while located in the root directory.
-	-NOTE: The GraphTest tests take quite long to run because the algorithm that computes similarity takes a while, and we make multiple successive calls to this method within the file.
+	-NOTE: The GraphTest tests take roughly 5 minutes because the algorithm that computes similarity takes a while, and we make multiple successive calls to this method within the file.
   	-NOTE: The RandomInputTest takes around 15 seconds to run.
 This test adds random ingredients to the users fridge and checks for recipes.